abixen/abixen-platform/README.md

 ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

+#Faq
+1) I getting "[ERROR] bower angular-svg-round-progressbar#0.3.8 ENOGIT git is not installed or not in the PATH when try start abixen-platform-modules".
+Why?

+    You get this error, becouse you don't have installed git or your configuration of path (on Windows) is default.
+    On Windows you should have in the path two variable "<You path to git folder>\Git\cmd" (is default) and "<You path to git folder>\Git\bin" (it isn't default).
+    Add not default variable and should work.
+Please remember if you changing path when you IDE is started then you need to restart IDE